 Because of University of South Florida - Main Campus' very good four-year graduation rate of 44.3%, students usually accumulate less debt than they would at other colleges.
 This school's affordable annual price is very attractive to cost-conscious applicants.
 Check out all of University of South Florida - Main Campus' rankings to learn more.

 It's hard to beat University of Wyoming if you want to study Nursing.
 Laramie, Wyoming delivers a quaint small-town ambiance for students to learn in.

 Illinois State University is a good choice for students pursuing a Nursing degree.
 Graduates from the nursing program at Illinois State University earn 8.7% above the the average graduate in this field.
-Illinois State University has one of the largest student bodies in Illinois.
+The destination of Normal, Illinois, is nice for individuals who favor a more tranquil, suburban area.